The Webster’s Dictionary defines Salvation as saving a person from sin or its consequences.

 - Thou shalt not make any graven images that are not of God

 - Thou shalt not take the name of the Lord in vain.
-Taking God’s name in vain means, we should not curse God
+Taking God’s name in vain is cursing, and we shouldn’t do it.

 Another commandment God gives specifically to young people is to honor thy father and mother that thy days might be long in the land.